-- 6.1 Applicants are informed of the following before accepting an offer of enrolment: - a. specific requirements for entry to the program of study including English language proficiency - b. that education providers will, under the National Law, register students with the NMBA and notify the Australian Health Practitioner Regulation Agency if a student undertaking clinical training has an impairment that may place the public at risk of harm - c. specific requirements for right of entry to health services for workplace experience (including fitness for practice, immunisation and criminal history) - d. requirements for registration as required and approved by the NMBA including, but not limited to, the explicit registration standard on English language skills. - 6.2 Students are selected for the program based on clear, justifiable and published admission criteria. - 6.3 Students have met the NMBA English language proficiency requirements before entering the program and have demonstrated they have the communication skills needed to successfully undertake academic and workplace experience requirements throughout the program. - 6.4 Students are informed about, and have access to, appropriate support services including counselling, health care and educational advisory services. - 6.5 Processes to enable early identification and support for students who are not performing well. - 6.6 All students have equal opportunity to attain the current National Competency Standards for the Registered Nurse.
-The mode or location of program delivery should not influence this. - 6.7 Processes for student representation and feedback in matters relating to governance and program management, content, delivery and evaluation.
+- 6.1 Applicants being informed of the following before accepting an offer of enrolment: - a. specific requirements for entry to the program, including English language proficiency - how education providers will, under the National Law, register students with the NMBA and notify the AHPRA if a student undertaking clinical training has an impairment that may place the public at risk of harm - c. specific requirements for right of entry to health services for workplace experience, including fitness for practice, immunisation and criminal history - d. requirements for registration as required and approved by the NMBA including, but not limited to, the explicit registration standard on English language skills. - 6.2 Students being selected for the program based on clear, justifiable and published admission criteria. - 6.3 Students having met the NMBA English language proficiency requirements before entering the program and having demonstrated they have the communication skills needed to successfully undertake academic and workplace experience requirements throughout the program. - 6.4 Students being informed about, and having access to, appropriate support services, including counselling, health care and educational advisory services. - 6.5 Processes in place enabling early identification of and support for students who are not performing well. - 6.6 Students having equal opportunity to meet the National Competency Standards for the Registered Nurse without any influence of the program mode of delivery or program location. - 6.7 Processes in place for student representation in and feedback on matters relating to governance and program management, content, delivery and evaluation.